MadhavGNair/camera_calibration/README.md

 1. Uncomment the `calibrator.plot_camera_locations(params_path)` line
 2. Run the script

 ## Notes

 - note the 'save' parameter in all functions before running the script
 - the 'save' parameter is set to False by default
 - change the square size in the main section of the script to the actual size of the chessboard squares
 - plotting defaults to running for each run, if you want to plot for a single run, set the loop to run for a single run
+- the camera source can be a static image, a webcam, or an IP camera